 An academic program is a combination of courses and related activities organized for the achievement of specific learning outcomes as defined by the university.
 This includes programming at both the undergraduate, graduate and professional level and consists of degrees, majors, minors, concentrations, specializations and certificates.

 Degree Program: An academic program of study leading to a bachelor’s, master’s, Ph.D. or professional degree.
 All degree programs require a minimum number of semester credit hours, as referenced in the official bulletins of the university that are produced each academic year.

-Certificate: A post-baccalaureate or post-master program of study offered at the graduate level, in which a specific skill set is demonstrated at the end of the program, usually culminating in a capstone course.
-In order to earn a certificate, the program of study must be offered apart from a degree; however, the courses in a certificate program may be applied toward a graduate degree program.
-A minimum of 12 semester credit hours must be earned in a certificate program.
+- Certificate: A post-baccalaureate or post-master program of study offered at the graduate or professional level, in which a specific skill set is demonstrated at the end of the program, usually culminating in a capstone course.
+In order to earn a certificate, the program of study must be offered apart from a degree; however, the courses in a certificate program may be applied toward a graduate or professional degree program.
+A minimum of 15 semester credit hours must be earned in a certificate program.

 The Graduate School of Management sends the name and telephone number of an academic adviser to each student in the letter of admission.
 A student is required to meet or talk with the adviser before their first registration for classes.
 The Graduate School of Management strongly recommends that students meet regularly with their adviser; an adviser plays an important role in the graduate student’s course of study.
 Non-degree and temporary non-degree student must seek advising and permission numbers prior to registration.
 Students who register for course work without adviser approval assume full responsibility for their registration.
 Courses that do not satisfy the requirements of their plan of study will not be applied toward the degree.